flatedex/flatedex/README.md

 # Hi there 👋.
 I'm Ilyas Zakirov.

-Currently i'm looking for а job as **backend .NET developer**.
+Currently i'm looking for а job as **web backend developer**.
 CV on both english and russian will be added just soon.

 - Usually my projects were written on **WPF** or **ASP.NET MVC**
-- Have a look at my projects as a portfolio bellow in a pinned section!
+- Have a look at my projects as a portfolio below in a pinned section!
 - You can contact me via e-mail: (ilyas.zakirov.404@mail.ru).
 Or Telegram: ([@FlateD](https://t.me/flated))

 ## My current stack